Glacier Bay National Park and Preserve: Geography

 Glacier Bay National Park and Preserve occupies the northernmost section of the southeastern Alaska coastline, between the Gulf of Alaska and Canada.
-The Canada–US border approaches to within 15 mi of the ocean in the St. Elias Mountains at Mount Fairweather, the park's tallest peak at 15300 ft, transitioning to the Fairweather Range from there southwards.
+The Canada–US border approaches to within 15 mi of the ocean in the Saint Elias Mountains at Mount Fairweather, the park's tallest peak at 15300 ft, transitioning to the Fairweather Range from there southwards.
 The Brady Icefield caps the Fairweather Range on a peninsula extending from the ocean to Glacier Bay, which extends from Icy Strait to the Canada–US border at Grand Pacific Glacier, cutting off the western part of the park.
 To the east of Glacier Bay the Takhinsha Mountains and the Chilkat Range form a peninsula bounded by the Lynn Canal on the east, with the park's eastern boundary with Tongass National Forest running along the ridgeline.
 The park's northwestern boundary, which also abuts Tongass National Forest, runs in the valley of the Alsek River to Dry Bay.
 The preserve lands comprise a small area at Dry Bay — the majority of Glacier Bay lands are national park lands.
 The park boundary excludes Gustavus at the mouth of Glacier Bay.
 The lands adjoining the park to the north in Canada are included in Tatshenshini-Alsek Provincial Park.

 No roads lead to the park and it is most easily reached by air or sea travel.
 The Alaska Marine Highway ferry travels between Juneau and Gustavus via the community of Hoonah twice weekly.
 Despite the lack of roads, the park received an average of about 443,975 recreational visitors annually from 2012 to 2021, with 89,768 visitors in 2021.
 Most of the visitors arrive via cruise ships.
 The number of ships that may arrive each day is limited by regulation.
 Other travelers come on white-water rafting trips, putting in on the Tatshenshini River at Dalton Post in the Yukon Territory and taking out at the Dry Bay Ranger Station in the Glacier Bay National Preserve.
 Trips generally take six days and pass through Kluane National Park and Reserve in the Yukon and Tatshenshini-Alsek Provincial Park in British Columbia.